HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 to reach the higher stories
 frequencies in the story
 distress, frequency of loss

-putting all the things in faith damn mornings
+putting all the things in faith pity the damn mornings now with peace (revenge) in my head

 push out all the gains ya

+make it stack
+underway ya
+welcome to the rack
+make it stack
 make it stack